mtumilowicz/rust-rocket-workshop/README.txt

         * Any type that implements the
             FromStr trait has a from_str method that tries to parse a value of that type from a string
+        * std::str::FromStr
+            * Rust provides standard traits for both parsing values from strings and producing tex‐ tual representations of values.
+        * Clone
+            * The clone method should construct an independent copy of self and return it.
+            * Cloning a value usually entails allocating copies of anything it owns, as well, so a clone can be expensive, in both time and memory.
+            * #[derive(Clone)]
+            * Some types don’t make sense to copy, like std::sync::Mutex; those don’t implement Clone.
+            * ToOwned
+                * But what if you want to
+                  clone a &str or a &[i32]?
+What you probably want is a String or a Vec<i32>, but Clone’s definition doesn’t permit that: by definition, cloning a &T must always return a value of type T, and str and [u8] are unsized; they aren’t even types that a function could return.
+                * Unlike clone, which must return exactly Self, to_owned can return anything you could borrow a &Self from: the Owned type must implement Borrow<Self>.
+        * Cow
+            * The nub of the problem is that sometimes the return value of get_name should be an owned String, sometimes it should be a &'static str, and we can’t know which one it will be until we run the program.
+This dynamic character is the hint to consider using std::borrow::Cow, the clone-on-write type that can hold either owned or bor‐ rowed data. fn get_name() -> String {
+                std::env::var("USER") // Windows uses "USERNAME"
+                .unwrap_or("whoever you are".to_string())
+                }
+                println!("Greetings, {}!", get_name());
+                Since Cow is frequently used for strings, the standard library has some special support for Cow<'a, str>.
+                fn get_name() -> Cow<'static, str> {
+                std::env::var("USER")
+                .map(|v| v.into())
+                .unwrap_or("whoever you are".into())
+                }
+            * Borrowed holds a ref‐
+              erence &'a T, and Owned holds the owning version of &T: String for &str, Vec<i32>
+              for &[i32], and so on.
+            * clone on write
+            * A Cow<B> either borrows a shared reference to a B or owns a value from which we could borrow such a reference.
+            * Since Cow implements Deref, you can call methods on it as if it were a shared reference to a B: if it’s Owned, it borrows a shared reference to the owned value; and if it’s Borrowed, it just hands out the reference it’s holding.
+            * You can also get a mutable reference to a Cow’s value by calling its to_mut method, which returns a &mut B. If the Cow happens to be Cow::Borrowed, to_mut simply calls the reference’s to_owned method to get its own copy of the referent, changes the Cow into a Cow::Owned, and borrows a mutable reference to the newly owned value.
+This is the “clone on write” behavior the type’s name refers to.
+            * Similarly, Cow has an into_owned method that promotes the reference to an owned value, if necessary, and then returns it, moving ownership to the caller and consum‐ ing the Cow in the process.
+            * One common use for Cow is to return either a statically allocated string constant or a computed string. fn describe(error: &Error) -> Cow<'static, str> {
+                match *error {
+                Error::OutOfMemory => "out of memory".into(),
+                Error::StackOverflow => "stack overflow".into(),
+                Error::MachineOnFire => "machine on fire".into(),
+                Error::Unfathomable => "machine bewildered".into(),
+                Error::FileNotFound(ref path) => {
+                format!("file not found: {}", path.display()).into()
+                }
+                }
+                }
+        * Copy
+            * Any type that implements the Drop trait cannot be Copy.
+            * Rust presumes that if a type needs special cleanup code, it must also require special copying code and thus can’t be Copy.
+            * #[derive(Copy)]
+            * Think carefully before making a type Copy.
+Although doing so makes the type easier to use, it places heavy restrictions on its implementation.
         * Send, Sync
             * Send type can be moved to different thread, Sync type's reference can be moved to different thread.
             * A type being Send means it can be moved across thread boundaries.
 This means there is always exactly one owner even as the thread changes.